iwashun22/JS-OOP/README.md

 Primitive | `number`, `string`, `boolean`, `undefined`, `null` | are copied by their value Objects | `Object`, `Function`, `Array` | are copied by their reference

-> example code of Value type
+> example code of Primitive type

 ```js
 // These variables are just copying but never be same